ttrikn/PBDD/README.md

 At the same time, we also provide an interface for testing a single sample.
 You can use the method `evaluate_on_demo` in `main.py` and find the pre-trained model from[[pre-trained model]](https://pan.baidu.com/s/1WRL3h5lvmadq_w_peiDvog?pwd=g83e).
 It should be noted that the data storage format needs to be consistent with the training stage.

+* Regarding the freezing or fine-tuning of the Pre-trained Language Model (PLM): In our study, to prevent the impact of massive data updates on model stability at the initial stage of training, the pre-trained language model was initially frozen.
+After this phase, we conducted moderate fine- tuning to better adapt the model to the specific task of depression detection.

+* Concerning the processing of outputs from the image encoder: To integrate image features into the BERT model, we processed images through a specialized encoder that transforms them into embeddings compatible with the BERT vocabulary.
+These adjusted embeddings are then used as input data for the model.

+* On the use of the [SEP] token: In our model, we added the [SEP] token between "image features and text features" and "sentence sentiment" to help the model distinguish between different types of inputs and enhance its semantic understanding capabilities.
+We have clearly marked the position of the [SEP] token in Figure 4 and have provided a detailed explanation of its role in the model within the text.
+The [SEP] token acts as a delimiter in prompt construction, placed between "image features" and "text features" and "sentence sentiment," and also at the end of each prompt to differentiate between various prompt templates.

 ## What's more

 <img src="https://github.com/ttrikn/PBDD/blob/main/script/frontend.png" width="1000"></img>